aridoza/foundational-java/java-basics/my-first-java-lesson/README.md

 Inside the parentheses, you'll notice the function takes in one parameter: `String[] args`. `String` indicates the type, the array brackets tell the function to accept a list of strings, and the parameter is named `args` by convention.
 This array represents any command line arguments you pass when running the function, and for our purposes it will be empty.

 Phew, all that for Howdy Pardner?
-And we haven't even gotten to the one line of code that will actually **do** what we want: print "Howdy, Pardner!" to the console.
+And we haven't even gotten to the one line of code that will actually **do** what we want: Print "Howdy, Pardner!" to the console.

 How do we do that?
 At this point, I trust you to figure out that line for yourself through research (i.e., Google).
 Take a minute to do that now.

 <details>